-Privately owned Branch Always Software, also known online as Emulators.com, develops virtual machines products for MS-DOS, Windows, Mac OS X, and Linux platforms.
-Our products - Gemulator, SoftMac, and Fusion PC - deliver extremely fast emulation of classic Apple Macintosh and Atari ST computers.
+Privately owned Branch Always Software, also known online as Emulators.com, has over the past 30 years developed and contributed to various virtual machine products for MS-DOS, Windows, Mac OS X, and Linux platforms.
+We contribute to open source emulators such as Bochs, and our products - Gemulator, SoftMac, and Fusion PC - deliver extremely fast emulation of classic Apple Macintosh and Atari ST computers.
 Our emulators are ideal for those individuals making the switch from Mac to PC and wishing to preserve an investment in Macintosh software.
 We've known for years that the best way to run Atari and Macintosh software is on low cost commodity PCs.
 Even Apple themselves now have punted on PowerPC and switched their entire product line over to Intel processor, making the Mac not only the best wasy to run current Windows and Mac OS X software, but also a great platform to run emulators on.

 Why emulation?
 We strongly believe in the concept of having one computer that runs it all.
 Since being founded as "Branch Always Software" in 1986 and later being renamed to "Emulators.com" we have been developing software based emulation solutions with little or no loss in speed.
 Emulation brings the functionality of your classic Atari or classic Macintosh computer to your PC!